IMG_20130717_135434Clothing

 It is recommended that all children bring the following kit to change into before each forest school session;

 Boots – we recommend Sorel waterproof boots (please ensure they are fully waterproof and not the snow boots which are only waterproof on the toes) or find a good pair of waterproof walking boots.
 These are both much better than Wellington boots as they will fit your child’s feet properly allowing them to run and climb safely.
-Plastic wellies offer very poor insulation and children’s feet quickly get cold and sweaty in the summer.
+Plastic wellies offer very poor insulation and children’s feet quickly get cold in Winter and sweaty in the Summer.
 If they must wear wellies, then several pairs of socks are essential in the winter months or we recommend Demar Wellingtons which are made of ultra light and insulating material EVA and have fleece liners giving cold insulation, which allows to keep the feet warm and cosy even at temperature -30*, get the ones with a draw string at the top.
 (Link)

 Long trousers – both in Summer and Winter we will be asking for children to wear their dungarees, to keep warm, dry and to protect from scratches, bites and sunburn.
 Even on warm days it can be cooler under the shadow of the trees.
 We would recommend base layer leggings under the dungarees in Merino wool and/or polyester blend – for a warm base layer with excellent wicking performance and a durable fabric.
 In winter the mid-layer should be a material which has good thermal properties.
 Try to avoid cotton wherever possible.